karlwoien/karlwoien/README.md

 - 📚 Currently studying at [Noroff](https://www.noroff.no/)
 - 📍 Based in Oslo, Norway.
-- 🧑‍💻 Currently working on my first year Portfolio
+- 🧑‍💻 Currently working on CSS Frameworks

 ### Knowledge
 - Design